Glucosamine: Horses

 The use of glucosamine in equine medicine is recognized; however, a meta-analysis deemed the existing research too flawed to effectively guide the treatment of horses.

-A number of studies have measured the bioavailability of glucosamine after oral administration to horses.
+Several studies have measured the bioavailability of glucosamine after oral administration to horses.
 When given as a single oral dose (9 g) with or without chondroitin sulfate (3 g) to ten horses, glucosamine (hydrochloride) was detected in the blood with a maximum level of 10.6±6.9 μg/mL at two hours after dosing.
 Another study examined both the serum and the joint synovial fluid after nasogastric (oral) or intravenous administration of 20 mg/kg glucosamine hydrochloride to eight adult horses.
 Although joint fluid concentrations of glucosamine reached 9–15 μmol/L following intravenous dosing, it was only 0.3–0.7 μmol/L with nasogastric dosing.
 The authors calculated that these glucosamine synovial fluid levels achieved by the oral route were 500 times lower than required to positively affect the metabolism of cartilage cells.
 A follow-up study by the same research group compared glucosamine sulfate with glucosamine hydrochloride at the same dose (20 mg/kg) in eight horses and found a higher fluid concentration with the sulfate preparation (158 ng/mL compared to 89 ng/mL one hour post oral dose).
 They concluded that these higher synovial fluid levels obtained with the sulfate derivative were still too low to have a relevant biological effect on articular cartilage.

 A three-month trial of an oral dosage regime of a commercial preparation of glucosamine sulfate, chondroitin sulfate, and methylsulfonylmethane was performed in veteran horses with no effect on gait stiffness, with exercise alone in the control group being effective.
 The intravenous use of a combination of N-acetylglucosamine, pentosan polysulfate, and sodium hyaluronate in horses with surgically-induced osteoarthritis saw improvements in X-ray changes to the cartilage but not histologically or in biochemical outcomes, suggesting more evidence is needed for this combination and route of administration.